-Problem Measures Traps for reporting In the Check for Errors dialog box, on the List of RAS Information page (for List of other log files), check whether the message shown in Table D-6 Content output to the SNMP agent log (/var/log/

-Problem Measures failures are not sent to the snmpd.log) on page D-18 was output, and then perform the necessary actions.
-SNMP manager.
-If the message shown in Table D-6 Content output to the SNMP agent log (/var/log/snmpd.log) on page D-18 has not been output, check the following regarding the settings of the snmpd.conf file and the SNMP manager: • If trap2sink is specified in the trap notification settings, make sure the community name specified in trap2sink matches the community name specified on the SNMP manager. • If trapsess is specified in the trap notification settings, make sure the user name, authentication type, authentication password, encryption type, and encryption password that were specified in trapsess match the values specified on the SNMP manager.
+Problem Measures Traps for reporting failures are not sent to the SNMP In the Check for Errors dialog box, on the List of RAS Information page (for List of other log files), check whether the message shown in Table D-6 Content output to the SNMP agent log (/var/log/snmpd.log) on page D-19 was output, and then perform the necessary actions. manager.
+If the message shown in Table D-6 Content output to the SNMP agent log (/var/log/snmpd.log) on page D-19 has not been output, check the following regarding the settings of the snmpd.conf file and the SNMP manager: • If trap2sink is specified in the trap notification settings, make sure the community name specified in trap2sink matches the community name specified on the SNMP manager.
+If trapsess is specified in the trap notification settings, make sure the user name, authentication type, authentication password, encryption type, and encryption password that were specified in trapsess match the values specified on the SNMP manager.
 In the firewall setting of the SNMP manager, the access from the HDI node has not been blocked.
-A get request from the SNMP If there are many user LUs (specifically, if 512 or more user LUs are used), get requests from the SNMP manager for MIB might time out because it takes time to obtain information. manager for Follow the procedure below.
-MIB times out.
-1. In the Network & System Configuration dialog box, in the Edit System File page, select the /etc/snmp/snmpd.conf file and set the cache retention period for the SNMP agent.
-For details on how to set the cache retention period by using the /etc/snmp/snmpd.conf file, see the Cluster Administrator's Guide.
-Setting the cache retention period can improve the response to get requests to the following MIB objects, but does not affect the response to get requests to other MIB objects. stdExMibFileSystem (11) group stdExMibHDPPool (12) group For details on MIB objects, see the Cluster Administrator's Guide.
-2. Change the timeout time setting for the SNMP manager.
-Refer to the cache retention period for the SNMP agent to determine and set the timeout time.
+A get request from the SNMP If there are many user LUs (specifically, if 512 or more user LUs are used), get requests from the SNMP manager for MIB might time out because it takes time to obtain information. manager for MIB times out.
+Follow the procedure below. mib dines out.
+In the Network & System Configuration dialog box, in the Edit System File page, select the /etc/snmp/snmpd.conf file and set the cache retention period for the SNMP agent.

+Problem Measures t For details on how to set the cache retention period by using the /etc/snmp/snmpd.conf file, see the Cluster Administrator's Guide. r Setting the cache retention period can improve the response to get requests to the following MIB objects, but does not affect the response to get requests to other MIB objects. stdExMibFileSystem (11) group stdExMibHDPPool (12) group F For details on MIB objects, see the Cluster Administrator's Guide.
+2. (Change the timeout time setting for the SNMP manager. a f Refer to the cache retention period for the SNMP agent to determine and set the timeout time.
 For details on how to set the timeout time for the SNMP manager, see the documentation for the SNMP manager that you are using.